sensillence/sensillence.github.io/ARTISDIG/index.md

 spectral and spatial resolutions.
 Results from ARTISDIG will enable to understand the effects of forest management policies in a changing climate at a high spatial resolution relevant to forest stakeholders.

 The ARTISDIG project is funded by the program *Key Areas of Green and Digital Transition* connected with  European Union’s Recovery and Resilience Facility (RRF) and Finland’s Sustainable Growth Programme and targets the dual green and digital transition of the society.

+# Outcomes
+* the resulting papers, datasets and code will be listed here